yf13/nuttx/docs/nuttx-rv64ilp32.md

 - Add `rv64ilp32` toolchain in `arch/risc-v` Kconfig and Toolchain.cmake to support generation of nuttx-rv64ilp32 binary.
 - Add a type for register width data in `arch/risc-v` layer, with some tweaking of the code base to support both existing 64-bit and 32-bit ABIs and the new rv64ilp32 ABI.

-Thanks to NuttX's well designed structure, the `nuttx-ilp32` image can boot smoothly on the QEMU comes with the toolchain and `ostest` also passed, though there are still some cleanups left behind.
+Thanks to well designed structure of NuttX, the `nuttx-rv64ilp32` image can boot smoothly on QEMU and `ostest` also passed, though there are still some cleanups left behind.

 ## QEMU results